UCL/TDMS/doc/developers.md

 ```
 You should be able to find and read what you've changed.
 Don't worry about doxygen for the source files (although obviously please do write helpful comments there).

+For Python code (e.g. in the tests) we use [black](https://black.readthedocs.io/en/stable/) to enforce the code style.
+To apply automatic code styling to staged changes in git use [`pre-commit`](https://pre-commit.com/).

 ### Compiling and debugging